jayathuam/node-red-contrib-advance-logger/README.md

 Advance Logger depend on the file logging library called [`Winston`](https://www.npmjs.com/package/winston).

-Advance Logger goal is to be a simple logger for Node-Red.
+Goal of Advance Logger is to be a simple logger for Node-Red.

 ## Installation